michaelairola/michaelairola.github.io/_posts/2020-12-08-covid-death-analysis.md

 I really only have one guess for this; Pandemic-halting ordinances have contributed to a stagnating economy and a lack of social outlets for these demographics, increasing total amount of suicides and overdoses.
 Look [here](https://www.ama-assn.org/system/files/2020-12/issue-brief-increases-in-opioid-related-overdose.pdf), [here](https://www.ehstoday.com/health/media-gallery/21121766/cdc-reports-lower-drug-overdose-rates-while-suicides-climb-photo-gallery), [here](https://www.liebertpub.com/doi/10.1089/POP.2020.0230), and [here](https://www.cdc.gov/coronavirus/2019-ncov/cdcresponse/accomplishments/excess-death-data.html) for some interesting reads.

 Regardless of reason, there were still ***86 thousand*** excess deaths this year not directly tied to COVID-19, and most of these deaths skew young.
 How many life-years were lost because of pandemic-halting ordinances?
 Was it worth it?
 It's really hard to tell.
 But judging by these numbers, It's a lot closer than most people would believe.

+This brings us to the third trolley problem.
+On the first set of tracks, we have the elderly, the auto-immune and the people with pre-existing conditions.
+On the other set of tracks, we have those struggling economically and those about to commit suicide.
+I'm not sure which choice is right; all I know is we pulled the lever.

 ### **superscripts:** ###
 1. Many people answer the trolley problem by refusing to pull the lever regardless of the two choices given.
 In this school of thought, doing nothing keeps your hands clean, whereas pulling the lever kills whomever is on the receiving side of the tracks.
 To avoid this anti-interventionist loophole, assume that doing nothing is a choice; In other words, your hands are always going to be dirty and our goal is to find the least-dirty solution.